 An important part of title insurance is its emphasis on risk elimination before insuring.
-This give you, as the policyholder, the best possible change for avoiding title claim and loss.
+This gives you, as the policyholder, the best possible chance for avoiding title claim and loss.

 Title insuring begins with a search of the public land records affecting the real estate concerned.
 An examination is conducted by the title agent or attorney on behalf of its underwriter to determine whether the property is insurable.
 The examination of evidence from a search is intended to fully report all ‘material objections’ to the title.
 Frequently, documents that don’t clearly transfer title are found in the “chain”, or history that is assembled from the records in a search.
 Here are some examples of documents that can present concerns: